Chernobyllight/Chernobyllight.github.io/_pages/about.md

 ## :fire: News

-- *2026.06*: :tada::tada: I joined SenseTime as an Algorithm Researcher, focusing on inference, compression, and training optimization for VLMs.
+- *2026.06*: :tada::tada: I joined SenseTime Research as an Algorithm Researcher, focusing on inference, compression, and training optimization for VLMs.

 - *2026.04*: :tada::tada: One paper ([SFLAM](https://arxiv.org/pdf/2504.09114?)) was accepted by TMC 2026.